ddobric/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 The current most used set for training and debugging is SmallTrainingSet.

 ## 4. Videos Reading:
+For more examples on how to use the Library, see [VideoLibraryTest](https://github.com/ddobric/neocortexapi/tree/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibraryTest).
-Video Library is seperated into 3 sub library:
+Video Library is seperated into 3 sub classes:
 - [**VideoSet**](https://github.com/ddobric/neocortexapi/blob/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibrary/VideoSet.cs):
 Group of multiple **NVideo** put under the same label.
 Read multiple video under a folder, use the folder name as label.